Nithya Venkat enjoys writing about scientists who have made their mark in science with their outstanding work.

 In 1913 the famous scientists Max Planck and Walter Nernst met Einstein.
 They requested him to join the University of Berlin in Germany and offered him a full membership in the Prussian Academy of Science.
 Einstein accepted their offer in 1914.
 When he left for Germany, his wife chose to stay back with her two sons.

 Einstein fell ill in 1917 and did not fully recover until the year 1920.
 Throughout this period, his cousin Elsa Loewenthal looked after him and nursed him back to health.
 He fell in love with his cousin and married her on June 2nd, 1919.

 In 1920 Einstein was honored with a lifelong honorary visiting professorship at the University of Leiden in Holland.
 During this time, he campaigned for the cause of Zionism.

 Einstein faced a lot of opposition from well-known Nobel Prize-winning physicists Philipp Lenard and Johannes Stark.
 The attacks continued till Einstein resigned from the Prussian Academy of Science in 1933.
 After the Nazis had taken over Germany, Einstein immigrated to the US.

 Einstein had visited the California Institue of Technology many times, and on his last visit, he was offered a position at the Institute for Advanced Studies in Princeton, Massachusetts.

 Albert Einstein moved to Princeton Township in 1933 and lived there until he died in 1955.
 He worked at the Institute for Advanced Study at the University of Princeton.
-Though Einstein was not a member of the faculty, he led a University seminar on the mathematics of relativity and often helped students with Math problems.
+Though Einstein was not a faculty member, he led a University seminar on the mathematics of relativity and often helped students with Math problems.

 Einstein—As a Person

 Einstein loved solitude and was not comfortable with socializing and giving speeches in front of people.

 He was absent-minded and often forgot the names of his peers.
-This aspect of Einstein did not upset his peers; they were even amused and attributed these traits of Einstein to his concentration of finding solutions to problems.
+This aspect of Einstein did not upset his peers; they were even amused and attributed these traits of Einstein to his concentration on finding solutions to problems.

 Albert Einstein loved to play the violin.
 He took time off from his busy schedule to practice the violin.
 Throughout his life, the violin remained his faithful companion.
 He was a fan of Bach and Mozart.